Are You Secretly APP? –Here’s What You Can Do About It.

-4. Then you are what I call an intrinsically professional academic philosopher, because for you philosophy is just a means to a successful professional academic career, and chances are, you didn’t ever take a look at APP, or if you did, you’ve already stopped reading it, because you think that
+4. Then you are what I call an intrinsically professional academic philosopher, because for your philosophy is just a means to a successful professional academic career, and chances are, you didn’t even take a look at APP, or if you did, you’ve already stopped reading it, because you think that

 But in any case, if you still somehow managed to get this far, then you might as well stop reading right now.

 5. But suppose, by contrast, that you aren’t totally comfortable with all of this, and you sometimes or often wonder what-the-fuck ever happened to the idealistic young person who loved real philosophy, that you once were?

 Suppose further that you still love teaching philosophy and love working with your (best) students, but also find that many or even most of your professional colleagues, in your own department and across the profession, are arrogant, careerist, conformist, sanctimonious assholes, and that you learn basically nothing from them intellectually or otherwise?

 Suppose even further that you find it increasingly difficult to give a shit, or anyhow a serious shit, about the research and publishing you are expected to do, and that you find it increasingly difficult to stomach the professional academic philosophy publishing racket?